Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/inheritance.md

 **Inheritance** is a mechanism for basing one object or a class on another object or class when the two objects or classes include similar implementations of their behaviors.

+--

-- Properties and methods of one object or class are automatically "passed down" to the objects or classes that inherit from it.
+Properties and methods of one object or class are automatically "passed down" to the objects or classes that inherit from it.

----

-template: overview

-## Historical tangent

-Inheritance was first implemented in Norway in 1969 for [Simula](https://en.wikipedia.org/wiki/Simula), considered the first fully object-oriented programming language.
-Simula included now-standard, pedestrian, object-oriented features such as:

-- Objects

-- Classes

-- Constructors

-- Inheritance

-- Garbage collection

-Think about that next time you hear someone say technology develops at lightning-speed rates of innovation.

 ---